Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

 where $L(M)$ is the Hirzebruch polynomial defined by

-All the technology we have introduced can be directly applied to the computation of anomalies.
-We are going to begin by showing how, by using Atiyah-Singer index theorem, we can obtain the singlet chiral $U(1)$ anomaly of sec.
-2.1.
-To do that we use Fujikawa's approach \cite{Fujikawa}.
-The one-loop effective action for a Dirac spinor in Euclidean space is
+We apply now all the technology introduced to the problem of computing anomalies, beginning with the use of the Atiyah-Singer index theorem to recover the single chiral~$\mbox{U}(1)$ anomaly studied in sec.~\ref{eq:anomalies_generalities}.
+To do this we use Fujikawa's approach~\cite{Fujikawa} which begins with the Euclidean fermion one-loop effective action